Class of 2021:

 presented his third public paper, "Barbarians without Romans: The Development and Change of Ethnographic Methods in Tacitus' Germania" at the 2012 Northwest Conference on the Ancient World.
 In 2010-2011, he spent an entire year at the University of Heidelberg, Germany, where he took classes in Latin, Greek, and Sogdian (!) and participated in a German student theater troupe.

 Almost immediately after graduation, Ethan, who used to manage Willamette's student-run Bistro, was hired by one of the Bistro's suppliers, Portland Roasting.
-He really likes his job as sales manager, loves chatting about the Classics when he attends trade conventions, and enjoys living in Portand, Oregon.
+He now works for Case Study Coffee, likes his job, has a cat and a dog, and enjoys living in Portand, Oregon.

-Jessica Lynn Myers (Plano, TX), ARCH, ARTH, clas
+Jessica Lynn Meyers (Plano, TX), ARCH, ARTH, clas [now Assistant Director of Quintana Galleries in Portland, OR]

 Caitlin H. Roberts (Irvine, CA), ANTHR, clas